 ‘The Urban Greening Factor,’ said Rodrigues, ‘provides a framework to help developers and planners identify features such as green roofs, rain gardens and trees that are needed to help adapt our city to climate change, to create healthy streets and liveable neighbourhoods, and to provide habitat for wildlife.’

-For now, London is yet to have a breakthrough natural architecture project, which ignites the city's imagination like the Vertical Forest has in Milan.
+For now, London is yet to have a breakthrough natural architecture project, which ignites the city's imagination like Milan's Vertical Forest or New York's High Line.
 But as soon as designers are ready, so are the nature specialists.